 Reports are built on data prepared by the Active Roles Collector.
 For details about the Active Roles Collector, see Collector to prepare data for reports later in this chapter.

 You can generate and view reports by using Report Manager, which is part of SSRS.
 For instructions on how to generate and view reports, see Working with reports later in this chapter.

 Collector to prepare data for reports

-The Active Roles Collector allows you to collect data from computers running the Administration Service and store it in a SQL Server database, making the data available for reporting.
+The Active Roles Collector allows you to collect data from computers running the Administration Service and store it in an on-premises or Azure SQL database, making the data available for reporting.

 NOTE: The Collector is installed as a separate component of Active Roles.